Orthopaedic Injury Claims

 What is Orthopaedics?

-The branch of medicine that is primarily concerned with the diagnosis, prevention, correction and treatment of patients with diverse form of musculoskeletal deformities is known as orthopaedics.
+The branch of medicine that is primarily concerned with the diagnosis, prevention, correction and treatment of patients with diverse forms of musculoskeletal deformities is known as orthopaedics.
 In clearer terms, orthopaedics focuses on medical care involving the bones, joints, muscles, tendons, and ligaments.

 What is Orthopaedic Negligence?